Camp Chef Woodwind Models

 What I found were mostly the same problems I found in my other Camp Chef pellet grill reviews.
-Things like temperature swings, assembly problems, customer service.
+Things like temperature swings, assembly problems, and customer service.

 After looking at the higher ratings and kind of leaving out the very good and very bad I think that the overall customer is pretty happy with this pellet grill.